saverecs/SaverECS/README.md

 		$ cd src
 		$ ./run

-   where the script file 'run' includes the commands, details of which are explained as part of **CLI** section.
+   Where the script file 'run' includes the commands, details of which are explained as part of **CLI** section.

 - output files:
  	>